 After final acceptance the manuscript is typeset by the Copernicus Publications Production Office, proofread by the authors, and published as a discussion paper on the ESDD Website.
 Public accessibility, archiving and citability are guaranteed from this moment on (usually about 2-8 weeks after submission).

 Upon internet publication the paper is opened for public review and discussion, during which interactive comments can be published by designated referees (anonymous or named) and all interested members of the scientific community (named).
 Normally, every discussion paper shall receive at least two Referee Comments; for more information see Interactive Public Discussion.

-Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of ESD (MS Evaluation Criteria).
-In case of doubt, the authors shall consult the editor if she/he recommends preparation and submission of a revised manuscript or not.
+Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of ESD (review criteria).
+In case of doubt, the authors shall consult the Editor if she/he recommends preparation and submission of a revised manuscript or not.
 Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.